ANJALIPILLAI2603/GENAI-TRAVEL-PLANNER/README.md

-# GENAI-TRAVEL-PLANNER/TRIPEASE
+# GENAI-TRAVEL-PLANNER

-TRIPEASE: Your AI-Powered Travel Planner
+#TRIPEASE: Your AI-Powered Travel Planner
 Description:

 TRIPEASE simplifies travel planning by offering a personalized itinerary based on your preferences.
 Simply fill out a form detailing your budget, destination, travel companions, and priorities, and our AI-powered algorithm will curate a tailored travel plan.
 From hotel recommendations within your budget to suggestions for food, activities, and transportation, TRIPEASE ensures you make the most of your trip.
 As a unique feature, we provide a downloadable PDF itinerary outlining your trip's schedule, locations, and activities, helping you stay organized and make the most of your adventure.